Welcome to Greenland!

-Flights to Nuuk (Southwest Greenland) From Iceland's capital to Greenland's capital in 3 hours and 20 minutes.
+Flights to Nuuk (Southwest Greenland) Fly from Iceland to Greenland's capital in 3 hours and 45 minutes.

 Flights to Narsarsuaq (South Greenland) Be surprised by the 'garden of Greenland' after a 2¾-hour flight.

-Flights to Kulusuk (East Greenland) Our closest Greenland connection – just 2 hours away!
+Flights to Kulusuk (East Greenland) It's our closest Greenland connection – just 2 hours from Reykjavík!

 To fly to Greenland from Canada, you will first need to land at Iceland's Keflavík International Airport (KEF).